marcransome/pond/README.md

 This command opens an editor in your shell (one of `$EDITOR` `vim`, `vi`, `emacs`, `nano`; whichever exists from left to right).
 If you wish to override the editor used, set the universal variable `pond_editor` to a valid path (e.g `set pond_editor /usr/local/bin/my-editor`).

 Ponds are _enabled_ by default, meaning any environment variables added will be made available to all future shell sessions.
-To disable this behaviour set the universal variable `pond_enable_on_create` to `0`.
+To disable this behaviour set the universal variable `pond_enable_on_create` to `no`.

 To create an empty pond (without opening an editor) for later use: